-With an MFA in Writing from University of San Francisco and a BA in Linguistics from UC Santa Cruz, Mysti loves to talk with people about story structure, language, film noir, and the resistance, not always in that order.
+Mysti has an MFA in Writing from the University of San Francisco and a BA in Linguistics from UC Santa Cruz—but she never lets them get in the way of a good story.
+She loves to talk with people about story structure, language, film noir, and the resistance, not always in that order.
 She was really fond of Dalwhinnie scotch until a Scotsman told her it is a “lady’s whiskey.”
+One of her favorite adventures was serving as the amuse-bouche for MC Beaton at Bloody Scotland.

 If you see her at a writer’s conference or book festival, please do say hello.